Ralph Hudgens: Views on Obamacare

 With regard to Obamacare, as the Georgia Insurance Commissioner, Hudgens has opposed the implementation of Affordable Care Act and vowed to be an "obstructionist" while speaking to a group of Republicans at the Tillman Hanger Rally in Floyd County, Georgia.
 However, Hudgens later admitted "I spoke to a Republican group in Rome, Ga., and I said I was going to be an obstructionist, but I can’t be.
 I mean, I was talking to a Republican group and I was throwing them some red meat."

 At the CSRA Republican Women's Club meeting, he criticized the Affordable Care Act by likening the patients with preexisting condition to a car driver that has gotten in an accident and seeks car insurance post incident.
 He has since retracted his remarks and stated, "I've had family members, I've had friends - who have pre-existing conditions.
 It's not the person's fault they have a pre-existing condition."

-Recent controversy
+Controversy

 At a Georgia Republican public event in August 2014, Hudgens was speaking and happened to notice a journalist, Nydia Tisdale, videotaping the event, which caused him to direct a comment at her, publicly stating "I don't know why you're videotaping".
 This led to some apparent discomfort, in spite of her already having had approval to record the public event.
 Subsequently, the police arrested Tisdale, with accusations currently being leveled both at the police as well as at Tisdale.
 At this time, the dispute has not been settled but video has surfaced of the event.